Frequently Asked Questions

 Member Care

 As with member care, accountability on the field occurs primarily within the framework of the team, but also on a variety of different levels.
 Team members are to hold each other accountable for life/ministry issues on a regular basis.
 Each year, team members are to complete an Annual Ministry Plan (AMP) for ministry, personal, and spiritual growth.
 Team leaders are responsible for holding team members accountable to the AMP.
-Area leaders, those to whom the team leaders report, are approachable/available if communication breaks down or to help meet the needs of the team.
-Member Care staff is also available for accountability issues.
-Accountability should also come from the local church.
+Other areas of accountability include area leaders, member care staff and the local church.

 Education of children is at the discretion of the parents.
 Given the situation, parents may home school or send their child(ren) to a national school, a Christian school, an international school or a boarding school.
 Pioneers Member Care Team can work in conjunction with the parents to evaluate the options for the care and education of their children if requested.